jdspiral/epistemica-site/about.md

 Epistemica was founded by **Joshua Hathcock**, a software engineer, writer, and public philosopher.
 His work sits at the intersection of epistemology, culture, and technology.

 > "I’ve always felt a gap between how events are presented and what’s actually true.
-> Philosophy helped me see the assumptions beneath the surface — but it was only when I started building with AI that I realized I could make those assumptions visible, modelable, and open to scrutiny."
+> Philosophy helped me see the assumptions beneath the surface, but it was only when I started building with AI that I realized I could make those assumptions visible, modelable, and open to scrutiny."

 Josh also writes [**The Performance Age**](https://theperformanceage.com/), a public philosophy project exploring how algorithmic logic and media incentives are reshaping how we think, argue, and perform.<br><br>